MatthewAlexanderFisher/MAS2903-Notes/_build/html/_sources/content/chapter3.md

 ```

-Figure {ref}`fig:posttrunc`{reference-type="ref"
-reference="fig:posttrunc"} plots the $\mathcal{N}(1,1)$ posterior
+Figure  plots the $\mathcal{N}(1,1)$ posterior densities using the
-densities using the original and truncated priors.
-This plot highlights
+original and truncated priors.
+This plot highlights an important
-an important consequence of using truncated distributions for modelling
+consequence of using truncated distributions for modelling prior
-prior beliefs, namely, that if particular parameter values are ruled out
+beliefs, namely, that if particular parameter values are ruled out prior
-prior to seeing the data then they are also ruled out after seeing the
+to seeing the data then they are also ruled out after seeing the data.
-data.
-Normally, this is not a problem but, as the following example
+Normally, this is not a problem but, as the following example shows,
-shows, when the truncation in a prior distribution does not include
+when the truncation in a prior distribution does not include parameter
-parameter values for which the likelihood function is large, misleading
+values for which the likelihood function is large, misleading
 conclusions can be made.

 ![Plot of a posterior distribution determined using a non-truncated and
-a truncated prior
+a truncated prior distribution](images/truncposterior.svg)
-distribution](images/truncposterior.svg){#fig:posttrunc}

 ##### Example 3.5